-- ☐ Establish a regular bedtime for your child.
-American Pediatrics recommends 10-13 hours of sleep per night for children ages 3-5. - ☐ Be prepared for your morning "before school" times.
+- Establish a regular bedtime for your child.
+American Pediatrics recommends 10-13 hours of sleep per night for children ages 3-5. - Be prepared for your morning "before school" times.
 Getting everyone up and off to school can be hectic.
-Planning and getting organized the night before can eliminate Books transition problems for your child and a hassle free morning. - ☐ Designate a place for lunch boxes and backpacks that need to go to school so you aren't scrambling in the morning.
+Planning and getting organized the night before can eliminate Books transition problems for your child and a hassle free morning. - Designate a place for lunch boxes and backpacks that need to go to school so vou aren't scrambling in the morning.

-☐ Clothesline Clues to the First Day of School by Kathryn Heling and Deborah Hembrook children and parents.
+The first days of school are often tough for both young children and parents.
 When you say goodbye, reassure your child that you will see him or her later.
 Children don't understand time so mention a specific time and a concrete activity, for example "I will pick you up after you have had lunch and gone out to play."